OMEGS Joint Management Committee

 - Report back and make recommendations to the Employer regarding OMEGS.

-- Although JMC representatives do not have the same statutory function as a Trustee, they are still expected to:
+- Although JMC representatives do not have the same statutory function as a Board member, they are still expected to:

 - Ensure that the interests of the members are protected at all times;